 To study the effects on corporate compensation policies, the researchers analyzed a sample of salaries from CalcBench, a data-compilation service that provides real-time, searchable access to Securities and Exchange Commission filings for a broad range of businesses.
 They limited the sample to executives who received total compensation above the $1 million threshold.
 They also examined fixed pay, performance-based pay, and total compensation for CEOs and other top executives.

 The TCJA rules are effective for fiscal tax years beginning on or after January 1, 2018, so the researchers could compare changes in executive compensation among affected businesses from 2017 to 2018 against a control sample of companies that were not affected until calendar year 2019, because their 2018 fiscal years began before January 1, 2018.
 This allowed the researchers to compare the reactions of companies that were and weren’t affected that first year.

 For the most part, the researchers find no difference between affected companies and the control group.
-However, they do find limited evidence of a relationship between corporate taxes and executive compensation for the sample of health-care insurers that were subject to the early repeal of the performance-based-compensation exception.
+They also find no evidence of a relationship between corporate taxes and executive compensation for a sample of health-care insurers that were subject to the early repeal of the performance-based-compensation exception.

 The researchers conclude that tax considerations appear to have limited effects on the way businesses structure executive pay, although that may be, in this case, because some companies were reluctant to quickly change compensation contracts due to some initial uncertainty around TCJA grandfathering rules.